idajohannesen/cds-lang/assignments/assignment 1/README.md

 This code uses CodeCarbon to track CO₂ emissions.
 The results are discussed in Assignment 5.

 # Data:
 The dataset is the Uppsala Student English corpus, which consists of 1,489 English essays written by Swedish university students.
-It should be inserted in the ```input``` folder as a folder named ```USEcorpus```, with the text files found in subfolders a1, a2, etc.
+It should be inserted in the ```input``` folder as a folder named ```USEcorpus```, with the text files found in subfolders a1, a2, etc. Make sure that there is no readme file present in the ```USEcorpus``` folder.
 The data can be downloaded from here: https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457

 # Reproducing: